duarteocarmo/automation-post/report-automation-part-2.md

+MAKE SURE TO ADD LINKS TO PART 1 BEFORE PUBLISHING

+About the author:

+*My name is [Duarte Carmo](https://duarteocarmo.com/) and I'm a product manager and digital consultant.
+Originally from Lisbon - Portugal, but currently living and working in Copenhagen - Denmark.
+Find more about my work and leisure in [my website](https://duarteocarmo.com/).*

 # Automating report generation with Papermill and Rclone: Part 2 - Designing a solution

-My name is [Duarte Carmo](https://duarteocarmo.com/) and I'm a product manager and digital consultant at [Jabra](https://www.jabra.com/).
-Originally from Lisbon - Portugal, but currently living and working in Copenhagen - Denmark.
-Find more about my work and leasure in [my website](https://duarteocarmo.com/).

-Welcome to part 2 of this two part series post about automating report generation using python, jupyter, papermill, and a couple of other tools.
+Welcome to part 2 of this two-part series post about automating report generation using python, jupyter, papermill, and a couple of other tools.

 In the first part **LINK FIRST PART!!!**, we covered 4 main important processes that are part of the automation process.
 In this second and final part, we will bring everything together and build our report automation system.

-Before you begin, please note that all the code was written in python 3.7 and that you might have to adapt the code for older versions of python.
+*Note: This code was written in python 3.7.
+You might have to adapt the code for older versions of python.*

-Alright, let's get to work.

 ## A workflow to automatically generate reports in a shared cloud folder

-Let's imagine you want to generate automatic reports for every similar excel file.
-Furthemore, you want to share them with your colleagues.
-Your colleagues are interested in the reports, but not learning to program python, how would you proceed?
+Let's imagine you want to generate automatic reports for every similar excel file of sales reports.
+You also want to share them with your colleagues.
+Your colleagues are interested in the reports, but not in learning how to program python, how would you proceed?

-There are a lot of options, and hardly any incorrect ones, but one I found particularly interesting was using what we already had in a company: a cloud folder (Google Drive, OneDrive, Dropbox).
+There are a lot of options, and hardly any incorrect ones, but one I found particularly interesting was using what we already had company: a cloud folder (Google Drive, OneDrive, Dropbox).

 Cloud folders are very popular in companies, particularly shared ones.
-So a good idea would be to create a shared folder where everyone can upload sales excel reports, and automatically generate `html` reports from them, so everyone can read!
+So a good idea would be to create a shared folder where everyone can upload sales excel reports, and automatically generate Html reports from them, so everyone can read!

 Here is the basic architecture of the solution: